-Orit, CEO of the branding and creative agency The O Group, says partnerships are the key to the company’s 30-plus years of success with luxury brands, clients, and colleagues.
+Orit, CEO of the branding and creative agency The O Group, says brand partnerships are the key to the company’s 30-plus years of success with luxury brands, clients, and colleagues.
 “The goal is to unite like-minded brands with the same like-minded consumers,” she says.
 “You can grow your base when you are able to reach out to consumers, customers, and guests who are wearing, drinking, traveling, and living the lifestyle that the brands in partnership promise and reach.”

 Also consider the heritage and history of the brand and partner.
-At Brandman, we developed a relationship with fine jeweler Temple St. Clair who had strong ties to our client La Mamounia, and fond memories from earlier travels there.
+At Brandman, we developed a co-branding campaign fine jeweler Temple St. Clair who had strong ties to our luxury travel PR client La Mamounia, and fond memories from earlier travels there.
 In her twenties, while living in Florence, Temple was invited to join her family at the historic and elegant La Mamounia in the heart of Marrakech.
 Fortuitously her parents surprised her with a beautiful bracelet, this treasure became one of the early catalysts and sources of inspiration for Temple’s career as a designer.
 Almost 30 years later, in the midst of creating some of the most exciting pieces of her career, she re-discovered the possibility of adopting patterns and color from the mosaics of La Mamounia.
 Her return to La Mamounia not only inspired a new collection, but also tells a compelling full-circle story 30 years in the making.
 From memories of La Mamounia, patterns and symbols from its gardens and architecture to the history of Berber jewels, she created a new collection of pieces directly inspired from her time there both past and present.

 The Influencer Angle